Geology of Åland: Quaternary

 Around 18,000 BC, during the Weichselian glaciation, a thick cover of ice stretched over Scandinavia, which eventually receded from the islands around 9000 BC.
 Around 8000 BC the highest peaks of the then submerged archipelago rose from the Baltic Sea.
 The sea levels would alternate in the Baltic Sea, but a land bridge to Åland never formed.

 Due to the post-glacial rebound after the icecaps melted, the area around Åland is still rising several millimeters per year, marginally expanding the archipelago's surface.

 Geological features

 Lumparn

 An impact structure from the Proterozoic from around 1000 Mya.
 The remains of the crater are filled with sediments.
 Between Pleistocene sediments and crushed rapakivi granite bedrock there is a layer of Paleozoic limestones.
 This makes Lumparn one of the few places in Finland where fossils have been found.
 Long shatter cones have been discovered in the southwestern part of the bay.

 Orrdalsklint

 Orrdalsklint, at 129.1 metres (423.6 ft) above sea level, is the highest point on Åland.
 Orrdalsklint would be one of the first parts of Åland to rise out of the sea 10,000 years ago.

+Ängskärsfjärden

+The Ängskärsfjärden is a fjard of the Archipelago Sea in Brändö, Åland, Finland.
+The fjard has a circular appearance, formed as a result of a diapir (intrusion of magma into the Earth's crust).